Carnegie Mellon University

 Martin Platt, College of Fine Arts 1971

-Platt's first introduction to theatre was through puppets.
+Platt's first introduction to theater was through puppets.
 His grade school speech therapist, Madeleine Sevenans, used them to help students, and through those sessions he performed a series of plays that focused on sounds that were difficult.
 The therapy worked, and by eighth grade he was performing in school productions and starring as Captain Corcoran in "H.M.S.
 Pinafore."

 "The imagination that he put in to create that opportunity was valuable," Platt said of the weekly performances.
 "A lot of us who went through the program went into the business, thanks to that man."

-A picture of Billy Porter
+Billy Porter

 Billy Porter, College of Fine Arts 1991

-Porter's Broadway credits include "Miss Saigon," "Five Guys Named Moe," "Grease (all original cast)," "Smokey Joe's Cafe" and "Dreamgirls" (20th Anniversary Broadway Concert and LA Ovation Award).
+Porter's additional Broadway credits include "Miss Saigon," "Five Guys Named Moe," "Grease (all original cast)," "Smokey Joe's Cafe" and "Dreamgirls" (20th Anniversary Broadway Concert and LA Ovation Award).
 His off-Broadway credits include "Angels in America" (Signature Theatre) with fellow CMU alumni Zachary Quinto and Christian Borle.

-A picture of Ann Roth
+Ann Roth

 Ann Roth, College of Fine Arts 1953

 Henry Boettcher was the head of the Drama Department at the time.
-He directed "Ring Round the Moon" for which Roth designed the sets.
+He directed "Ring Round the Moon," for which Roth designed the sets.
 Roth called him a man of extraordinary taste with a great eye.

-After college she met Irene Sharaff, a costume designer of exceptional talent.
+After college, she met Irene Sharaff, a costume designer of exceptional talent.
 Sharaff became Roth's mentor and helped her start a career that has spanned 60 years and continues to thrive.

-A picture of Mel Shapiro
+Mel Shapiro

 Mel Shapiro, College of Fine Arts 1961

 Growing up in Brooklyn, Mel Shapiro would ride the subway into Manhattan and pay $2.85 to watch Saturday matinees on Broadway.
+Those rides would lead to a wonderful career.

 After high school, he joined the Army.
 While stationed in Japan, he directed for the English-speaking Tokyo Amateur Dramatic Club.

-"I had a roommate in the Army who knew I was very interested in the theatre," Shapiro said.
+"I had a roommate in the Army who knew I was very interested in the theater," Shapiro said.
 "He had gone to Carnegie's business school.
 He suggested I go to Carnegie on the GI bill when I was discharged."

-A nontraditional student with previous college credits, Shapiro received both bachelor's and master's degrees from the university in 1961.
+A non-traditional student with previous college credits, Shapiro received both bachelor's and master's degrees from the university in 1961.

 "By the time I got to Carnegie I was so full of myself I thought I knew everything," Shapiro said.
 "I have tremendous admiration for the way they put up with me.
 When I went into teaching, I tried to see myself in students and be very patient with them."